Mark of Beast in Scripture: Hopeful Clarity for Anxious Hearts

 Is the mark a microchip, a tattoo, or something else?

 Believers have proposed many theories.
 Revelation’s genre guides us first toward theological meaning—allegiance and worship—while remaining open to concrete expressions in history.
-The wise path is to cultivate discernment shaped by Scripture and the Spirit, rather than chasing every rumor.
+The wise path is to grow discernment shaped by Scripture and the Spirit, rather than chasing every rumor.

 How can I avoid deception without living in fear?